agabor/docs/_includes/rest/config.md

 # Config

-`Parse Config` is a way to configure your applications remotely by storing a single configuration object on Parse.
+`Parse Config` is a way to configure your applications remotely by storing a single configuration object on MSG.
 It enables you to add things like feature gating or a simple "Message of the day".
-To start using `Parse Config` you need to add a few key/value pairs (parameters) to your app on the Parse Config Dashboard.
+To start using `Parse Config` you need to add a few key/value pairs (parameters) to your app on the MSG Config Dashboard.

 <img alt="" data-echo="{{ '/assets/images/config_editor.png' | prepend: site.baseurl }}"/>